Tirimüjgan Kadın: Marriage

 22 April 1848, she gave birth to her third child Şehzade Mehmed Abid, who died fifteen days later on 7 May 1848.
 Abdul Hamid named one of his daughters, Naime Sultan and one of his sons, Şehzade Mehmed Abid after these siblings of his.

 Having lost a daughter, Tirimüjgan devoted herself to her son, Abdul Hamid, and during her illness, she did everything she could to ensure his happiness.
 He would go every day to Beylerbeyi Palace to see her, then return to Dolmabahçe Palace.

 Nergisnihal Hanım was one of the closest servants of Tirimüjgan.
 She had appointed her to the service of her infant daughter Naime, and after Naime's death to the service of Abdul Hamid.
 Before Tirimüjgan died she imparted to Nergisnihal "I entrust my son to you, Do not abandon him, so long as you live, sleep outside of his room.
 After her death, she did the same as Tirimüjgan bequeathed her, and never left Abdul Hamid.
 She died in 1892.
-After Tirimüjgan Kadın's death, Abdülmecid entrusted their son Abdülhamid to another his consort, Rahime Perestu Kadin, who had no children of her own.
+After Tirimüjgan Kadın's death, Abdülmecid entrusted their son Abdülhamid to another of his consorts, Rahime Perestu Kadin, who had no children of her own.